solidi/hl-mods/workspace/redist/readme.txt

     - Fixed deathmatch spawn angles for various maps
     - Fix textures in doublefrost
     - Prevent grappling hook from firing from dead player
+    - Fixed ejection of the sniper rifle shell
+    - Suppress wallclimb indicator while on ladders
+    - Remove crossbolt when touching a player

 Beta 3 Features: